 }

-C++ will also let you use a C-style cast with a more function-call like syntax:
+C++ will also supports a function-style cast_, which is a C-style cast that uses a more function-call like syntax:

 double d { double(x) / y }; // convert x to a double so we get floating point division